hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 **sayHandler**

-In the sayHandler we will write to the `messageChannels` the listeners added.
+In the sayHandler we write to the `messageChannels` the listeners added.
 We do this in a dedicated thread, so we don't let the client wait till we channelled and processed all the data.

-Since *concurrency is the core concept of golang*, the keyword for creating a new thread is **`go`**
+Since *concurrency is the core concept of golang*, the keyword for creating a new thread is **`go`**.

 ```go
 // sayHandler Function